Revelation 10:9

 And I went to the angel and said, "Give me the small scroll."
 "Take it and eat it," he said.
 "It will make your stomach bitter, but in your mouth it will be as sweet as honey."

-The command to "take" (λαβὲ, labe) and "eat" (φάγε, phage) the scroll is symbolic of internalizing God's word.
-Eating the scroll represents the process of fully absorbing and integrating divine truth into one's life.
-This imagery echoes Ezekiel 3:1-3, where the prophet is also instructed to eat a scroll, signifying the consumption of God's message to proclaim it faithfully.
+The command to eat the scroll is symbolic of internalizing God's message.
+Eating the scroll represents the process of fully absorbing and understanding the divine revelation, making it a part of oneself.
+This act is reminiscent of Ezekiel 3:1-3, where Ezekiel is instructed to eat a scroll filled with words of lamentation and woe.
+The consumption of the scroll signifies the prophet's complete acceptance and embodiment of the message, preparing him to deliver it to others.

 Persons / Places / Events